Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 @{http://www.alfresco.org/model/content/1.0}title:(Object Oriented Programming)
 ```

 When prefixes and fully qualified names are used, the property has to be prefixed with the @ symbol: this is one of the main differences between AFTS and Lucene.

 Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the backslash

-[1] note the page refers to an old lucene version.
-Although the current version, at the time of writing is 8.8.2 no changes have been introduced since 2.9.4 in the lucene syntax so what is described in the page can be considered valid and updated.

 ## Search for ranges